Privacy & Cookies

 Types of Data We Collect

-Your name and contact details will be entered into our church database which is stored on a secure cloud server this information is password protected and accessed only by the trustees, Your contact details will be removed from the database once you are no longer a regular attendee of the church.
+Your name and contact details will be entered into our church database which is stored on a secure cloud server this information is password protected and accessed only by the trustees and Church administrator, Your contact details will be removed from the database once you are no longer a regular attendee of the church.
 We will contact you annually to check that the information we are holding is accurate and that you still agree to us holding it.

 To enable us to provide adequate pastoral support to you and your family, the church elders may record information which may be regarded as sensitive.
 This information will be stored in password protected documents on secure cloud servers or documents kept in secure locked cabinets the password and access will only be known by the elders.
 This information will NOT be disclosed to anyone else without your consent.